Skip to content

 • The service automatically checks the constraints affecting a property, such as whether it is in a conservation area.

-• If the guidance service recommends applying for a Lawful Development Certificate, it will provide a link to this Application Service.
+• If the service recommends applying for a Lawful Development Certificate, it will provide a link to the Application Service.

 Technical information

-Our Guidance and Application services are built on PlanX (developed through the RIPA project), which means that Officers can use a low-code editor to collaboratively write and maintain services.
+Our planning technology and planning data are built on PlanX, which means that council officers can use a low-code editor to collaboratively write and maintain services.

-Automated planning constraints checks are made by querying the National Planning Data Platform.
-The platform pulls through standardised data from council Geographic Information Systems (GIS), so that users know they are seeing reliable and assured data relevant to their property.
+Automated planning constraint checks are made by querying the National Planning Data Platform.
+The platform pulls through standardised data from council geographic information systems (GIS), so that users know they are seeing reliable and assured data relevant to their property.